Swine flu forced Christina Huitron to make a choice no mother should ever have to make.

 "I knew he was suffering," Christina Huitron told KSL-TV.
 "I don't know how he was feeling, but I just knew I had to do it because he was passing away slowly anyways, and I didn't want him to suffer anymore."

-Dr. David Sundwall, executive director of the Utah Department of Health, said Sanchez was overweight and had chronic medical conditions, including respiratory problems, that put him at risk.
+Dr. David Sundwall, executive director of the Utah Department of Health, said Marcos, the state's first swine flu fatality, was overweight and had chronic medical conditions, including respiratory problems, that put him at risk.

 "This is not a person who was overall genuinely healthy," Sundwall said.

 Sanchez had not traveled recently.
 Dagmar Vitek, medical director for the Salt Lake Valley Health Department, said an investigation to determine how he contracted the virus was under way.
 Utah has 122 confirmed cases of the virus.

 In neighboring Arizona, health officials said Wednesday a 13-year-old boy from Tucson also has died with swine flu.
 The teenager died Friday of complications from the flu.
 He had been hospitalized May 10.

 Arizona Department of Health Services spokeswoman Patti Woodcock said an older sibling of the teen is hospitalized with the virus, while other family members have recovered.

 Swine flu has sickened more than 11,000 people in 41 countries and killed 85, according to the World Health Organization, whose figures often trail those of individual countries.
 Mexico has reported 75 deaths, the U.S. 10, and one in both Canada and Costa Rica.

 In New York City, officials, colleagues, friends and family gathered Wednesday at a funeral home to remember Mitchell Wiener, an 55-year-old assistant principal who died of swine flu Sunday.

 "Whenever I needed help, I used to always go to him," student Jeffery Grey told reporters outside the funeral home.
 "I really don't know who to go to now when I need help."